Vatadage: Features

 A model of the Thuparama Vatadage in the museum of Anuradhapura, showing what the original structure may have looked like.

 Vatadages were circular in shape.
 They were constructed around small stupas for their protection, as well as shelter for devotees.
 The stupa is located at the centre of a raised circular platform, commonly paved with stone.
 The vatadage in Polonnaruwa has two platforms, one above the other.
 This platform contained several concentric rows of stone columns.
 The columns on the inner row were the highest, while the heights of the columns in the outer rows gradually diminished as they spread further from the center.
 The number of stone columns and rows have varied from structure to structure, with the vatadage in Lankarama originally having as many as 88 columns.

 The concentric rows of stone columns were presumably used to support a wooden roof.
 However, it is disputed if a roof was constructed in some vatadages.
 If a roof did exist, the part over the stupa itself may have been domed.
-However, the positioning of the stone columns suggest that the rest of the roof may have been conical in shape.
+However, the positioning of the stone columns suggests that the rest of the roof may have been conical in shape.
 A brick wall often surrounded this platform, and there is evidence that the inside of this wall had been adorned with paintings.

 Vatadages often had four entrances, usually oriented to the four cardinal directions.
 However, not all of them have been built according to this tradition, and vatadages such as the Thuparama have only one entrance.
 These entrances were elaborately decorated.
 The steps that lead to the raised platform were adorned with carvings, as were the korawakgalas (stone balustrades).
 A sandakada pahana (moonstone) was placed at the foot of the steps, flanked by two muragalas (guard stones).